vikkyfury/Octofit_tracker_app/README.md

 ## 📖 Overview

-The Octofit Tracker App is tailored for high school gym teachers to monitor and manage students' fitness activities.
-Leveraging GitHub Copilot's agent mode, the application was developed by providing natural language prompts, allowing the AI to generate and refine code iteratively.
+The Octofit Tracker App provides gym instructors with a complete toolset to manage student fitness goals.
+It supports logging workouts, monitoring trends, and visualizing performance, all within a responsive and modern interface.

 ---